autocontracts/permissioned-blocks/whitepaper.md

 <br>
 <b>A Smart Contract with Pure Functions</b> - The parameter P1 is combined with the initial contract state of S0 to produce the new contract state S1.
 Another state change occurs where the input parameter P2 and is combined with S1 to produce the new state S2.
 </p>

+Etherum uses the Solidity programming language for writing smart contracts.
+It is possible to refactor a Solidity function to be a pure funcation and not persist state information as in following example:

 ```
 function calculateTotal(uint total, uint tax, uint price, uint quantity, uint taxRate) returns (uint total, uint tax) {